 We ask that you add your organization’s name to the newly formed Statewide Coalition for Court Simplification and work with a growing coalition of groups across the state to achieve this much needed goal.

-For more information/questions contact Denise Kronstadt, Deputy Executive Director/Director of Advocacy, the Fund for Modern Courts.
+For more information/questions contact Denise Kronstadt, Deputy Executive Director/Director of Advocacy and Policy, the Fund for Modern Courts.